-The estates along the Åkrafjord and the two villages of Skånevik and Etnesjøen, also known as just Etne, with their respective community centers are all part of the municipality.
-Etnesjøen is the municipal center.
+The estates along the Åkrafjord and the two villages of Skånevik and Etnesjøen, also known as just Etne, with their respective community centres are all part of the municipality.
+Etnesjøen is the municipal centre.
 Skånevik, also known as "the pearl of Sunnhordland", is an idyllic village with distinctive, well-preserved building traditions.

 Fitjar consists of a gathering of islands and rocks divided by shallow straits and channels.
 Traditional shipping routes pass through the area, and the municipality contains several trading posts dating back as far as 1648.

 The Fitjar Islands are popular boating destinations.
-They offer unique scenery, and constitute an important resource for the municipality.
+They offer a special scenery, and constitute an important resource for the municipality.
 Because of the special heather moors, proposals have been made to turn the area into a national park.

 The southern part of Kvinnherad is typical of the Western Norwegian fjord scenery.
-Husnes is the municipality's shopping center.
+Husnes is the municipality's shopping centre.
 The areas Rosendal and Mauranger are known for some of the most beautiful fjord scenery in Sunnhordland, containing narrow fjords, wild rapids and - but not least - Folgefonna, the third-largest glacier on mainland Norway.
-Kvinnherad offers a wide range of cultural events in the summer sesason.
+Kvinnherad and particulary the Baroniet Rosendal ("Barony of Rosendal") manorhouse and gardens offer a wide range of cultural events in the summer season.

-Stord is also one of Sunnhordland’s towns, and a regional center.
+Stord is the only town in Sunnhordland, and a regional centre.
 Leirvik is a junction for communication in and out of Sunnhordland.

 Sveio is strategically located.
 The main road E39 passes throughout the entire municipality, and the shipping route crosses Sletta and passes through the Bømlafjord.